Project Format Changes#

 #!
 Title Textin order to retain the previous functionality.
 See Headings.

-Any text that was previously centred on the page must be manually centred using the new text alignment feature.
+Any text that was previously centred on the page must be manually centred using the text alignment feature.
 See Paragraph Alignment and Indentation.

 Since the specific layout for unnumbered chapters has been dropped, such chapters must all use the